Harry Potter and the Return of Heritage

 "Get this to Sirius as quickly as you can, once you arrive I want you to make sure that he comes and gets me.
 Cause as much trouble as you can," Harry said tying the parchment to her outstretched leg.
 "And if you see Hermione or Ron, bite their fingers until they give me a decent letter, make sure it's a long one."
 He paused for a moment; he knew owls were intelligent, but he had no idea if she fully understood him.

-After twenty minutes he had his trunk mostly packed, all that was left were a few books, writing paraphernalia, his flute which Hagrid had whittled for him his pictures of his parents and a picture of him, the Twins, Ginny, Hermione and Ron from Christmas last year.
+After twenty minutes he had his trunk mostly packed, all that was left were a few books, writing paraphernalia, his pictures of his parents and a picture of the Twins, Ginny, Hermione and Ron from Christmas last year.
 The latter was face down on his bedside table.

 Frustrated with the lack of things to do and wanting to keep his mind busy, he pulled out his potions books and began to read through them.
 He made a few notes for himself here and there on parchment, but otherwise managed to keep focused, something that was easier now without Snape lurking about.